lizmat/articles/review-of-2022.md

 my $ast = RakuAST::ApplyInfix.new(:$left, :$infix, :$right);
 say $ast.DEPARSE;  # "foo" ~ "bar"
 ```
+This is very verbose, agree.
+Syntactic sugar for making this easier, will certainly be developed, either in core or in module space.
 Note how each element of the expression can be created separately, and then combined together.
 And that there is a `.DEPARSE` method to (re-)create the associated Raku source code.

 For the **very** curious, you can check out a proof-of-concept of the use of `RakuAST` classes in the Rakudo core in the [`Formatter`](https://github.com/rakudo/rakudo/blob/main/src/core.e/Formatter.pm6) class, that builds executable code out of an [`sprintf` format](https://docs.raku.org/routine/sprintf#Directives).